 Did you run out of dryer sheets?
 Do you not like the chemicals they use in fabric softener or dryer sheets?
-GOOD NEWS, we have a few tips and tricks you can use/try instead!
+GOOD NEWS, Able Appliance has a few tips and tricks you can use/try instead!

 You can actually cut the dryer sheets in half or in fourths!
 Store bought full sized sheets have enough softener for TWO LOADS of laundry!

-Line drying- My family has always line dried a majority of our clothes, it’s better for my clothes, dryer and my bills!!
-Over time, the dryer will break down the fibers in your clothes, which winds up turning into lint and the dryer is the second most energy draining appliance in the home, next to the refrigerator.
+Line drying a majority of your clothes is just generally better for your clothes, dryer and bills!
+Over time, the dryer will break down the fibers in your clothes, which winds up turning into lint and the dryer is the second most energy draining appliance in the home, next to your refrigerator.
 Make sure your state and county allows you to line dry outside or you could just set them on your dinning room chairs before you go to sleep, wake up and toss them in the dryer for 5 minutes to fluff them up and you’re good to go!

 How you dry your clothes can affect how long they last and how good they continue to look.
 Please contact us know if you have any helpful tips or tricks you use around your house, we love to hear the feedback!